 Knowledge, understanding, and the road ahead

 I started reading about polyamory; what it is, stories of others like me, what to do about it.
 After a long time, a sense of peace had dawned on me.
 Yes, I was different, but I wasn’t wrong and I wasn’t alone.
-Years of heteronormative and monogamous conditioning on morality, sexuality and being a ‘good’ woman, slowly unravelled.
+Years of heteronormative and monogamous conditioning on morality, sexuality, and being a ‘good’ woman, slowly unraveled.
 It was possible to be committed but sleep with more than one; find different things in different partners; be different people with different partners.

 Click here to read about this happy couple and their open marriage.